ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 #### 2.2.2.
 Nullable Field(s)

-Say type T is a subtype of SimpleType and T does not contain (),
+Say type T is a subtype of SimpleType, and T does not contain (),
 | Field definition | Semantics | Examples |
 | :---: | :---: | :---: |
 | T field | Mapped to a non-nullable column in the DB | int id; |